hieuadoan/n-gramSMILES/README.md

 # n-gramSMILES
-An n-gram model for SMILES
+An n-gram model for SMILES, based on makemore (part 1) video tutorial by Andrej Karpathy